morganic-1/OpenSecurity-Base-System/notes.md

             scanEntities(a,b,c,d) : Pushes a table with all entities in the scanning radius.
-Has 4(?) inputs, a, witch is related to the distance the scan will go, b, witch is a boolean that dictates weather coordinates are global or relative to the scan block, and d and c, idk what they do yet scanPlayers(a,b,c,d) : Same as entities but only scans players and not entities default of b is false for both scanPlayers and scanEntities
+Has 4(?) inputs, a, witch is related to the distance the scan will go, b, witch is a boolean that dictates weather coordinates are global or relative to the scan block, and d and c, idk what they do yet scanPlayers(a,b,c,d) : Same as entities but only scans players and not entities default of b is false for both scanPlayers and scanEntities radius is centered on the block so 16 would mean 7 away from each face